sunny647/agentic/README.md

 - If GitHub vars are missing, it will throw on PR step — comment out `git` node to test earlier steps only.

 ## Notes
-- Prompts are intentionally minimal; refine for your domains (SFCC, SFRA, Fabric Commerce, etc.).
+- Prompts are intentionally minimal; refine for your domains.
 - For production, replace naive parsers with **structured output** (JSON schemas) and add **guardrails**.
 - Extend with RAG by injecting architecture context before `codingAgent`.